jamiekwan/jamiekwan.github.io/mdm.md

     thumbnail: "../assets/images/projects/creative-catalyst/11.jpg"
     exec_summary: "An installation built around 'critical play,' blending analog + digital sketching and playful prompts to help artists and stakeholders engage future city questions."
     high_level_impact: "Converted serendipitous play into a structured pathway for creative dialogue."

+insights:
+  - subheader: "Key learnings out of these explorations"

+  - insight-title: "The space itself is part of the experience."
+    exec_summary: "Physical environments carry meaning — scent, touch, sound, and spatial layout aren’t add-ons to a screen.
+They’re the primary way people discover and connect with content.
+When you design the room as part of the interface, digital layers feel natural instead of bolted on."
+    outcome:
+  - insight-title: "Bodies understand things screens can’t explain."
+    exec_summary: "When people can shape, hold, or smell something, complex ideas become intuitive.
+They don’t need instructions — the interaction teaches itself.
+This applies whether you’re communicating data, history, or a brand story."
+    outcome:
+  - insight-title: "The best experiences are designed with audiences, not for them."
+    exec_summary: "Co-creation — especially play-based methods with diverse participants — surfaces needs and ideas that research decks miss.
+It’s what makes an experience feel personally relevant rather than generically “immersive.”"
+    outcome:
+  - insight-title: "You don’t need a massive budget to prototype sensory experiences."
+    exec_summary: "Off-the-shelf sensors, basic fabrication tools, and everyday materials are enough to build and test working concepts quickly.
+This puts multisensory design within reach of small teams, not just big productions."
+    outcome:
+  - insight-title: "Multisensory design gets gimmicky fast without a point of view."
+    exec_summary: "Adding senses for novelty doesn’t make an experience better.
+What matters is understanding how bodies, spaces, and social contexts interact — and designing for open-ended discovery rather than scripted reactions."
+    outcome:
+  - insight-title: "Play is a serious design method."
+    exec_summary: "Hands-on, low-stakes activities — sketching, building, riffing — are how you turn a room full of strangers into co-creators.
+It makes ideation productive without making it feel like work, and it surfaces ideas that structured workshops often can’t."
+    outcome:

 ---